What is a Platform Bed? The Complete Buyer's Guide

 Slatted

-A slatted platform bed will have slats made of wood, MDF, or even plastic forming the support surface for a mattress, often foam, and no boxspring.
-The slats may be rigid or, in the case of euro-style wood slats, they may be flexed or bowed.
+A slatted platform bed has slats made of wood, MDF, or even plastic forming the support surface for a mattress, often foam, and no boxspring.
+The slatted surface may be rigid, or, in the case of Euro-style wood slats, they may be flexed or bowed.
 Often, they’re attached to each other with fabric for easy installation.
 Simply lay out the slats and they’re already measured to the 3-6” distance that offers maximum support.

 Solid

-A solid surface platform bed is durable and firm, and it often has small holes to allow for airflow below the mattress.
+A solid surface platform bed provides durability and firmness, and it often has small holes to allow for airflow below the mattress.
 This is one of the most common surfaces for a platform bed and can be used without a boxspring.
-It’s durable and easy to assemble.
+A solid platform bed provides extra support, and it's an ideal choice for those looking for a durable and easy-to-assemble option.

 What Are the Best Materials for Platform Beds?